corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Write down things you found hard and things you learned.
 If you find a great learning resource, share it!

-## Believe in the Long-Term Benefit
+## Believe In The Long-Term Benefit

 If you learn Rust because you want to put it on your CV, stop.
 Learn something else instead.